Marunizer/MyApplication/README.md

 using Draco involves using C/C++ natively within Android Studio to be called by a JAVA Activity.

-There are some struggles working with the NDK, but I'm on the case as we speak ! ;)
+There are some struggles working with the NDK

 Besides Draco decompression, the rest is up and running

 # Latest Update:
-Got rid of initial list view of items, and instead have a recycler view being filled with cardViews

-uses GeoFire to have right information to access Firebase, and dynamically fill data

-Uses Firebase data to gather correct data from AWS S3 storage

-note: after adding in a default picture for image in Cards, everything seems to load at once instead of when finished downloading..
- Will look into later !
+Bug: Camera permissions need to be revoked and then re-accepted for AR to access Camera

-Currently working on: downloading models behind the scenes, having some logic to keep track of all the download processes, Smoothen out activity transitions, Make a new navigation method that creates circles.
+Currently working on: downloading models behind the scenes, having some logic to keep track of all the download processes, Smoothen out activity transitions, making models appear right

 # What API's or librarys are used
 Google Maps